Oddworld: Abe's Oddysee -- New 'n' Tasty

 What parents need to know

-Parents need to know that Oddworld: Abe's Oddysee -- New 'n' Tasty is a downloadable platformer and puzzle game that puts players in the tattered loincloth of a slave-like alien factory worker rebelling against his company overlords.
-The story is loaded with anti-corporate and anti-consumerism messaging, as well as a clear warning about using endangered species as food.
+Parents need to know that Oddworld: Abe's Oddysee -- New 'n' Tasty is a downloadable platformer and puzzle game for the PlayStation 4, Xbox One, Nintendo Switch, and Windows PCs that puts players in the tattered loincloth of a slave-like alien factory worker rebelling against his company overlords.
+The story's loaded with anti-corporate and anti-consumerism messaging, as well as a clear warning about using endangered species as food.
 Abe isn't a fighter, but he's not averse to leading his enemies into explosive traps that result in characters being literally blown to bits.
 He's also in possession of psychic powers that allow him to take control of his enemies by chanting.
 Thanks to the violence, mature messages, and surprising difficulty level, this game is best suited for teens and up.

 What's it about?